Renato Cirell Czerna

-Renato Cirell Czerna (São Paulo, January 26, 1922 – March 19, 2005) was a Brazilian lawyer, professor, and writer.
+Renato Cirell Czerna (São Paulo, January 26, 1922 – March 19, 2005) was an Italian-born Brazilian lawyer, professor, and writer.
+One of the founders of the Brazilian Institute of Philosophy, he wrote predominantly on the philosophy of law.
+He was a specialist on the thought of G. W. F. Hegel and F. W. J. Schelling.

-He was a professor at University of São Paulo, University of Rome and University of Naples.
+He was a professor at the universities of São Paulo, Rome, and Naples.